Skip to main contentSkip to navigation

 Controllers with onboard DRAM (like Samsung's Elpis or Phison PS5018-E18) keep a full copy of the L2P (Logical-to-Physical) mapping table in dedicated DDR4 memory on the SSD PCB.
 The SanDisk 20-82-10023-A1 skips that DRAM chip entirely.
 While the SN550 series supports HMB when connected directly via PCIe, the USB bridge in the SanDisk Extreme Portable blocks HMB negotiation.
 The controller relies entirely on its limited internal SRAM cache.
 This saves Western Digital a few dollars per unit in manufacturing cost but limits performance under sustained workloads.

 The tradeoff is severe vulnerability to sudden power loss.
 On the SanDisk Extreme Portable, power and data run through the ASM2362 USB bridge.
 A cracked solder joint on the bridge chip drops the power and PCIe link mid-operation.
 If the controller was writing FTL updates from its SRAM cache to the 96-layer BiCS4 NAND at that moment, the write aborts.
 Partial FTL pages leave the mapping table in an inconsistent state.
+Because the abort lands mid-pipeline, the queued GC erases never complete and the cells DZAT was masking still hold their original charge; the survival mechanics are the same as those documented in our DZAT physics reference.

 The controller detects the inconsistency on the next power cycle and enters a protective firmware panic state.
 It refuses to boot normally.
 The drive appears as "55DD SCSI Disk Device" in Windows Device Manager or reports 0 bytes in Disk Management.
 The ASM2362 bridge may still enumerate via USB, but the NVMe namespace behind it is inaccessible.